olleharstedt/olleharstedt.github.io/_posts/2024-11-08-learn-to-talk-to-radicalised-people.markdown

 We need to learn how to talk to radicalized people.
 Not because they deserve it, but because it's beneficial for _us_, long-term.

-How do you know if someone has been radicalized?
+How do you know if someone close to you has been radicalized?

 There's a lot of talk of social media algorithms reducing trust and increasing radicalization.
 What's the definition of being radicalized?